Ruta Sepetys: Recognition

-American Academy of Arts and Letters
+In June 2018, to celebrate the 100-year anniversary of the Lithuanian Independence Act, Sepetys was included in a commemorative set of postage stamps paying tribute to people whose work strengthened awareness of Lithuania.

+She won the 2023 Josette Frank Award from the Bank Street College of Education for I Must Betray You.

-On March 6, 2025, Sepetys was honored by the American Academy of Arts and Letters with the E.B.
-White Award, a career achievement award for contribution to children's literature.
+On March 6, 2025, Sepetys received the American Academy of Arts and Letters' E.B.
+White Award for contributions to children's literature.

-Cross of the Knight

-On June 6, 2013, Sepetys was awarded the Knight's Cross of the Order for Merits to Lithuania.
-Sepetys was decorated for her contributions to education and culture in conjunction with her global efforts to share the history of totalitarianism in the Baltics.

-The Bodleian Libraries at Oxford

-In 2025, Sepetys was awarded a research fellowship with The Bodleian Libraries at the University of Oxford for her study of Czech historical identity and the role of resistance.
+In 2025, Sepetys was also awarded a research fellowship with the Bodleian Libraries at the University of Oxford for her study of Shiela Grant Duff and Czech historical identity and resistance.